-60 Minutes correspondent Byron Pitts shares his inspiring story of facing challenges along his journey to success.
+Byron Pitts shares his inspiring story of overcoming a big obstacle to achieve success.

 The service ended that Sunday in 1996, and I trudged out of church into the torpid heat of an Atlanta summer, feeling further from God than ever.